Overhead line: Construction

 Overhead over a switch in Toronto: Two runners for pantographs flank the trolley pole frog.

-To achieve good high-speed current collection, it is necessary to keep the contact wire geometry within defined limits.
-This is usually achieved by supporting the contact wire from a second wire known as the messenger wire or catenary.
-This wire approximates the natural path of a wire strung between two points, a catenary curve, thus the use of "catenary" to describe this wire or sometimes the whole system.
+Good current collection requires the contact wire geometry to stay within defined limits.
+This is usually achieved by supporting the contact wire from a second wire known as the messenger wire, or catenary after the natural path of a wire strung between two points.
 This wire is attached to the contact wire at regular intervals by vertical wires known as "droppers" or "drop wires".
 It is supported regularly at structures, by a pulley, link or clamp.
 The whole system is then subjected to mechanical tension.

-As the pantograph moves along under the contact wire, the carbon insert on top of the pantograph becomes worn with time.
-On straight track, the contact wire is zigzagged slightly to the left and right of the centre from each support to the next so that the insert wears evenly, thus preventing any notches.
+To extend the useful life of the carbon insert atop the pantograph, the contact wire over straight track is zigzagged slightly to the left and right of the centre from each support to the next so that the insert wears evenly.
 On curves, the "straight" wire between the supports causes the contact point to cross over the surface of the pantograph as the train travels around the curve.
 The movement of the contact wire across the head of the pantograph is called the "sweep".

 The zigzagging of the overhead line is not required for trolley poles.
 For tramways, a contact wire without a messenger wire is used.

 Depot areas tend to have only a single wire and are known as "simple equipment" or "trolley wire".
-When overhead line systems were first conceived, good current collection was possible only at low speeds, using a single wire.
-To enable higher speeds, two additional types of equipment were developed:
+Early overhead line systems had just one wire, which limited top speeds.
+To enable higher speeds, two more types of equipment were developed: